Frequently Asked Questions

 Virtually any problem with the body can be improved through Resistance Flexibility and Strength Training.
 Private assisted stretching sessions are key for providing relief to chronic pain/tension.

 During a private session, the trainer will stretch specific muscle groups that will provide specific benefits to your physical, spiritual, emotional, and psychological health.

 For example, hip flexor stretches will provide relief for menstrual cramps.
 Gallbladder stretches help with migraines.
 Small Intestine stretches help with weight problems.
 Spleen/Pancreas help with low energy symptoms, etc.

 There are specific stretches to improve specific mental health conditions.
 There are stretches for depression, masochism, avoidance, procrastination, denial, mood swings, addiction, etc. There are stretches that can dramatically improve looks and sexual appeal as well as help with wrinkles, shape changes, posture improvements, hand and foot problems, etc. These are all addressed in the Flex Tests. top

-Flexibility teaches you how to be fulfilled sexually.
+Flexibility teaches you to be sober, self-expressive, and forceful.